Neak Pean: Angkor's Ancient Hospital

 PURPOSE

-Floating in the middle of a vast, man-made lake (baray), Neak Pean is one of the most unique and atmospheric temples in the entire Angkor complex.
+Floating in the middle of a vast, man-made lake, Neak Pean (The Entwined Serpents) is one of the most unique temples in Angkor.
 Built by the great King Jayavarman VII, this was not a temple for worship, but a place of healing—a symbolic representation of a mythical Himalayan lake whose waters were said to cure all illness.

 The long wooden walkway leading over the baray to the Neak Pean temple island.

-Your journey to Neak Pean begins with a walk along a long wooden causeway that stretches across the Jayatataka Baray.
-This beautiful walk is an experience in itself, especially during the rainy season when the baray is full, offering stunning reflections of the sky and surrounding trees.
+Your journey begins with a long wooden causeway that stretches across the Jayatataka Baray.
+This is one of the best photo spots in the Grand Circuit, offering stunning reflections of dead trees in the still water.

 The Four Pools of Healing